Rethinking RoPE: A Mathematical Blueprint for N-dimensional Positional Embedding: Rethink Standard 1D and 2D RoPE

-While this approach effectively captures diagonal interactions, it sacrifices the linear independence between \(B_1\) and \(B_2\), resulting in insufficient degrees of freedom.
-Since both spatial dimensions are rotated within the same plane, the representation lacks the ability to span the full two-dimensional space.
-As a result, the mapping cannot be decomposed cleanly with respect to the original spatial variables \(((x_i^{(1)}, x_i^{(2)})\), which may affect the injectivity of the representation.
-Nevertheless, this issue can be mitigated in practice by increasing the embedding dimensionality or the number of attention heads.
-(A detailed analysis is provided in the supplemental material.)
+However, this separation also leads to a key limitation: the positional encoding across spatial dimensions is decoupled, which prevents the model from capturing cross-dimensional interactions.
+In effect, the standard RoPE behaves similarly to a Manhattan metric, emphasizing axis-aligned relationships while failing to represent diagonal or joint positional structures.

-In summary, although the standard 2D RoPE satisfies the essential properties of relativity and reversibility, it does not capture interactions between spatial dimensions, which may limit its representational capacity.
-Therefore, it is important to explore alternative designs that enable mixing across dimensions while preserving both theoretical guarantees and computational efficiency.
-For instance, one may still leverage Euler's formula to implement such mixing using complex number operations.
-A more detailed discussion is provided in section \ref{seq:learning rope}.
+In summary, although the standard 2D RoPE satisfies Theorem~\ref{thm:constraints} and offers high computational efficiency, its lack of cross-dimensional interaction may limit its representational capacity.
+This motivates the exploration of more expressive designs that enable interactions across dimensions while preserving theoretical guarantees and computational efficiency.
+We discuss such constructions in detail in Section~\ref{N-dimensional RoPE construction via MASA}.